lofcz/SimplexRpgEngine/README.md

 *Note: Simplex RPG Engine 2 is build for GMS2 & SimplexIDE only.
 For usage on GMS1.4 or LateralGM head back to the Simplex1 branch.*

 ## Engine awards:
+**Attending project on the Intel ICEF and EUCES 2018 as a result of winning as a result of winning an Intel ISEF-affiliated fair at a national level.**

 <img align="middle" width="30%" height="30%" src="https://s15.postimg.org/w42yaw8rv/image.jpg"> <img align="middle" width="30%" height="30%" src="https://s15.postimg.org/xbwp07xez/image.jpg">

 **Winner of national and regional round of the SOČ competition.**